rayat69/nexpress/README.md

 // Or include a base
 handler.use("/foo", fn); // Only run in /foo/**

-// Mount an instance of next-connect const common = nc().use(midd1).use("/", midd2); // good for common middlewares
+// Mount an instance of nexpress const common = nc().use(midd1).use("/", midd2); // good for common middlewares
 const auth = nc().use("/dashboard", checkAuth);
 const subapp = nc().get(getHandle).post("/baz", postHandle).put("/", putHandle);